dialog-development/simple-wix/docs/gettingstarted.md

 <img src=../media/gettingstarted/installer_programlist.png alt="Simple Wix" height=400/>
 </p>

-If you'd like some more detail on this process and the various options available to customize your installation (like how to change the default images) you can find it [here](moredetail.md).
+And that's it for a super simple installer.
+But read on to find out the various options available to customize your installation (like how to change the default license, and images).

-<i> Final Note:</i> Hang onto your manifest file, and specifically the GUIDs created by both the UpgradeCode and the ProductCode.
+<i> One Last Note:</i> Hang onto your manifest file, and specifically the GUIDs created by both the UpgradeCode and the ProductCode.
 These two GUIDs are what uniquely identify your product to Windows so that it knows when to upgrade vs create a new installation.
 If these change Windows will see your two versions as completely unrelated applications.